Ola-raji/aws-cur-finops-analysis-SQL-/README.md

 ### 🏗️ Data model

 The diagram at the top of this README shows the schema.
-Below is the file layout — what each script does and where it lives.
+Below is the file layout, scripts mapped, what each script does and where it lives.

 ```
 Raw CUR (CSV in S3)